お客様の素早い設計とより早い製品化を実現する、技術情報と専門知識をご紹介します。

 Many of the example applications output data over the MCU UART so you'll want to make sure that the driver for the board's virtual COM port is installed.
 Before you run the driver installer, you MUST have the board plugged in to your PC.

-Each of the Our Wireless Connectivity Stack comes with a list of demo applications and driver examples ready to be compiled and run.
+Each of our Wireless Connectivity Stack comes with a list of demo applications and driver examples ready to be compiled and run.

 Select the Connectivity Stack that you want to explore.